 A stone beaux-arts country house that clocks in at 44,000 square feet, the Vanderbilt Mansion boasts 54 rooms filled with rich wood paneling and European marble finishings.
 Admire the carved wood ceiling in the large living room, the finely furnished bedrooms, and the breathtaking views of the Hudson River and Catskill Mountains.
 Then be sure to explore the gorgeous grounds.

-When the home was completed in the early 1900s, the Vanderbilts added greenhouses and established a farm to be sure they were fully stocked with farm-to-table ingredients and fresh-cut flowers when they were in residence.
+When this new home was completed in the early 1900s, the Vanderbilts added greenhouses and established a farm to be sure they were fully stocked with farm-to-table ingredients and fresh-cut flowers when they were in residence.
 Maintained by the National Park Service since 1940, the Vanderbilt Mansion National Historic Site offers fantastic views of the Hudson River and a scenic picnic spot.

 Pro Tip: Discover more beautiful historic mansions in the Hudson Valley.